Search programs

 The U.S. government determines the maximum loan amount you can borrow for subsidized and unsubsidized loans based on your answers on the FAFSA.
 For undergraduate students, the maximum loan amount is based on the year you request the loan — for example, whether you are a first-year or second-year student.

-To qualify for subsidized loans, you must be enrolled in an approved undergraduate program that participates in the Direct Loan Program at least part-time.
+To qualify for subsidized loans, you must be enrolled in an approved undergraduate program and participate in the Direct Loan Program at least part-time.
 A student’s dependency status — whether you are a dependent or independent student — is also important.

 Independent students have specific characteristics showing they are financially independent of their parents or guardians, such as being at least 24 years old or emancipated, married, have dependents, or are graduate students.

-After graduation, your loan servicer will send you information on how much you will need to pay per month in order to stay current with your loan repayment obligation.
-It is important that you make repaying your student loans a priority.
+After graduation, your loan servicer will send you information on how much you will need to pay per month to stay current with your loan repayment obligation.
+You must make repaying your student loans a priority.

-If you are able to make extra payments, it certainly helps you in repaying the loan faster.
+If you are able to make extra payments, they certainly help you repay the loan faster.
 Apply those extra payments to any unsubsidized loans first, as those accrued interest while you were in school, making your overall loan repayment amount higher than when you started school.

 Pros and Cons of Subsidized and Unsubsidized Loans